640 South State StreetDover, Delaware 19901

 21 West Clarke AvenueMilford, Delaware 19963

 640 S. State StreetDover DE 1990121 West Clarke AvenueMilford DE 19963

 1275 S. State StreetDover, Delaware 19901

-Although most drownings occur in residential swimming pools, children can drown in just one inch of water (such as in buckets, bath tubs, wading pools, diaper pails, toilets, hot tubs, and spas).
+Although most drownings happen in residential swimming pools, children can drown in just one inch of water (such as in buckets, bath tubs, wading pools, diaper pails, toilets, hot tubs, and spas).
 In addition, open waters such as oceans, rivers, and lakes pose a drowning threat to older children.
-The majority of children who survive being submerged in water without brain damage are discovered within two minutes, and most who die are found after 10 minutes.
+The majority of children who survive being submerged in water without brain damage are discovered within 2 minutes.
+Most who die are found after 10 minutes.

 Parents are advised to take the following preventive steps to protect their children from drowning:

 Never leave your child unsupervised near water at or in the home, or around any body of water, including a swimming pool.

 Learn cardiopulmonary resuscitation (CPR) and infant and child first aid.